-While the broad contours remains the same, this post is written from Indian market perspective.
+While the broad contours remain the same, this post is written from Indian market perspective.

 HFT is an extremely technical discipline and it attracts the very best candidates from varied areas of science and engineering – mathematics, physics, computer science and electronic engineering.
-While in US, they usually look at PhD in CS or physics/maths or an MFE degree, its not so much in India.
-In India, an engineering degree in CS/Maths or MBA in finance from a reputed college along with your zeal for problem solving and coding, can give you a fighting chance to land up a role in an HFT firm.
-While the degree makes the resume presentable, its not the barrier.
-If you have did lots of work and have something to show for in your resume, the industry recognizes it.
-But be aware that it will take a significant investment in terms of study and effort.
+While in the US, they usually look at Ph.D. in CS or physics/maths or an MFE degree, it’s not so much in India.
+In India, an engineering degree in CS/Maths or MBA in finance from a reputed college along with your zeal for problem-solving and coding can give you a fighting chance to land up quant analyst or a quant developer job in an HFT firm.
+While the degree makes the resume presentable, it’s not the barrier.
+If you have done lots of work and have something to show for in your resume, the industry recognizes it.
+But be aware that getting a quant analyst or a quant developer job will take a significant investment in terms of study and effort.

 Who Is It For?

 HFT is mainly a game of latency(Tick-To-Trade), which basically means how fast does your strategy respond to the incoming market data.
 The “Bleeding edge” firm actually talks of single digit microsecond or even sub-microsecond level latency ( Ultra-HFT ) with newer sophisticated customized hardware.

 Its very competitive in the sense that you have to continuously evolve your system.
 And while its rewarding most of the time, its also disheartening when months of hard work and research goes to drain if exchange changes its architecture, a new regulatory environment surfaces or a competitor is able to exploit a process at a rate faster than you are.
 For this reason it suits highly technical, disciplined individuals who crave autonomy and a collegiate environment of extremely capable people, while acting under a decent amount of pressure.